theassassin0128/hopeless-bot/SECURITY.md

 ## Reporting a Vulnerability

-This project is a solo one.
-So, only I am working on this project alone.
-If you find any `Vulnerability` report it in issues.
+This project is maintained by a single developer.
+If you discover any vulnerabilities, please report them by creating an issue in the repository.